 Synopsis of Vessel Activities

-In 2019, the legislature passed ESHB 1109, which directs Ecology’s Spills Prevention Program to produce a synopsis of current maritime vessel activity, navigation lanes, and anchorages.
+In 2019, the Legislature passed ESHB 1109, which directs Ecology’s Spill Prevention Program to produce a synopsis of current maritime vessel activity, navigation lanes, and anchorages.

 Contingency plan updates